 That's 0.4 percent lower than October of this year.

 Right now Olmsted County is a full percentage point lower than the state average of 5.1 percent.

-Workforce Development Coordinator at Workforce Development, Inc. The new proton building is driving demand for workers like carpenters and other
+The main reason for low unemployment is Mayo Clinic, said Bruce Thompson, Workforce Development Coordinator at Workforce Development, Inc. The new proton building is driving demand for workers like carpenters and other skilled positions.

 Over at Express Employment in Rochester, Curt Wigham says he had an especially hard time filling metalworking positions, and the wages in that industry are going up.
 While he says it makes his job harder, it's good for the area.

 Other areas of growth are in healthcare, hospitality and high-end information technology.

 The trend is a bit different in December however, employers have been holding off on hiring because of fear of the fiscal cliff.

 All content © Copyright 2001 - 2013 WorldNow and KTTC, a Quincy station.

 Persons with disabilities who need assistance with issues relating to the content of this station's public inspection file should contact Administrative Assistant Jodi Neyens at (507) 280-5104.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, at 888-835-5322 (TTY) or at email@example.com.